Today we’ve got someone who’s looking for short, simple to learn two-player boardgames.

 Azul Summer Pavilion – This newest version of Azul is just as good as the original but includes slightly more complicated scoring rules, giving it more weight than the original.
 Also, it requires an additional playboard, and thus needs more table space than the original Azul (and may not be as great for a night out).
 It is less cutthroat than the original game, with less opportunity for hate drafting, and that’s going to appeal to some gamers.

 War Chest – This one has a bit more of a learning curve than the other games listed so far but is an excellent abstract war game that uses poker style chips.
 Each player gets four random unit types and chips and cards for those units.
 A number of these chips are placed into a bag and each turn players pull three chips out of their bag.
-You then use those chips to play, manoeuvre and attack with your units.
+You then use those chips to play, manoeuvre, and attack with your units.
 A player wins by controlling a set number of objective spots on the map.

 If you’ve got more than half an hour but less than an hour to kill check out these two-player games:

 Qwirkle – This tile laying and pattern matching game has similarities to Scrabble.
 Try to make rows and columns of either all the same shape or all the same colour but not both.
 Get all six colours or shapes in a line and score a Qwirkle for bonus points.
 I would play this over Scrabble any day.
+I recommend the travel sized version, which is cheaper and is just a fraciton smaller and comes in a nice zip up case,

-Sagrada – This dice drafting stained glass window building game is pretty much different every time you play it due to randomized starting patterns, randomized tools that break the rules during play and randomized scoring cards.
-In general, you are drafting d6 dice in different colours and putting them on a pattern where you can’t have two of the same number of two of the same colour next to each other.
+Sagrada – This dice drafting stained glass window building game is pretty much different every time you play it due to randomized starting patterns, randomized tools that break the rules during play, and randomized scoring cards.
+In general, you are drafting d6 dice in different colours and putting them on a pattern where you can’t have two of the same number or two of the same colour next to each other.

 Ingenious – Ingenious is a classic Knizia tile laying game played with hex shaped, domino like, tiles.
 Each tile takes up two hexes and feature one or two different shapes and colours.
 Points are scored by making lines of the same shape/colour on the board.
 You have to watch out because only your weakest shape/colour will score points at the end of the game.